AdelRedaa97/react-native-select-dropdown/README.md

 ### defaultValue

-default selected item in dropdown ( check examples in Demo1)
+default selected item in dropdown ( check examples in Demo1).
+If multiple select is true then pass the array of selected items.

 | Type | Required |
 | ---- | -------- |